Indian locomotive class WL (1955)

 The Indian locomotive class WL of 1955 was a class of light axle load 4-6-2 "Pacific" type steam locomotives used on broad gauge lines in India between 1955 and 1995.
 A total of 109 of them were built in two batches.

 The first batch, of 10 engines, was built by Vulcan Foundry in Newton-le-Willows, Lancashire, England, in 1955.
 The second, main, batch, totalling 94 engines, was built in India by the Chittaranjan Locomotive Works between 1966 and 1969.

 The WL class of 1955 is not to be confused with the WL class of 1939, all of which went to Pakistan upon partition in 1947.
 The two classes bore no resemblance to each other according to Vulcan.

+WL #15005 "Sher-e-Punjab" is the one used on the last run of broad gauge steam locomotive on the Indian Railways.
+This historic run was between Ferozepur and Jalandhar on the Northern Railway on 6 December 1995.